 - Fever or sweating

-Psychological symptoms may have fueled the drug use in the first place or arise because of the addiction, including:
+Mental health-related symptoms may have lead to drug use or arose because of the addiction.

 - Sudden mood swings from irritability to euphoria